 Phoenix Sky Harbor International Airport, dubbed America's Friendliest Airport, is the main airport for the Greater Phoenix area.
 It serves more than 40 million passengers a year, and goes to more than 100 domestic and international destinations, making it one of the 10 busiest airports in the nation.
 With about 1,200 daily flights - about 500 nonstop - Sky Harbor is one of the most convenient airports.

-Sky Harbor is a hub for two major low-fare carriers (US Airways and Southwest Airlines).
+Sky Harbor is a hub for two major low-fare carriers (American Airlines and Southwest Airlines).

 Phoenix is one of the few U.S. cities with franchises in all four major professional sports leagues: Phoenix Suns (NBA), Arizona Diamondbacks (MLB), Arizona Cardinals (NFL) and Arizona Coyotes (NHL).